-- Our earnings may decrease, or losses increase, because of changes in prevailing interest rates. - The pandemic has impaired and may continue to impair the ability of borrowers to repay outstanding loans or other obligations, resulting in increases in forbearances and/or delinquencies, which could negatively impact our business. - defining the first count ingreatively implicatively implicative to include the first countries of the general adverse effect on our consolidated financial condition and consolidated results of operation.

-Our business is affected by changes in the state of the general economy and the financial markets, and a slowdown or downturn in the general economy or the financial markets. could adversely affect our results of operations.

-Replacement of the LIBOR benchmark interest rate may have an adverse impact on our business, financial condition or results of operations.
+- Our earnings may decrease, or losses increase, because of changes in prevailing interest rates. - The pandemic has impaired and may continue to impair the ability of borrowers to repay outstanding loans or other obligations, resulting in increases in forbearances and/or delinquencies, which could negatively impact our business - A decline in real estate values may have a material adverse effect on our consolidated financial condition and consolidated results of operation. - Our business is affected by changes in the state of the general economy and the financial markets, and a slowdown or downturn in the general economy or the financial markets could adversely affect our results of operations. - Replacement of the LIBOR benchmark interest rate may have an adverse impact on our business, financial condition or results of operations.